dotnet/EntityFramework.Docs/entity-framework/ef6/saving/transactions.md

 Prior to EF6 Entity Framework insisted on opening the database connection itself (it threw an exception if it was passed a connection that was already open).
 Since a transaction can only be started on an open connection, this meant that the only way a user could wrap several operations into one transaction was either to use a [TransactionScope](https://msdn.microsoft.com/library/system.transactions.transactionscope.aspx) or use the **ObjectContext.Connection** property and start calling **Open()** and **BeginTransaction()** directly on the returned **EntityConnection** object.
 In addition, API calls which contacted the database would fail if you had started a transaction on the underlying database connection on your own.

 > [!NOTE]
 > The limitation of only accepting closed connections was removed in Entity Framework 6.
-For details, see [Connection Management (EF6 Onwards)](~/ef6/fundamentals/connection-management.md).
+For details, see [Connection Management](~/ef6/fundamentals/connection-management.md).

 Starting with EF6 the framework now provides: